vitessio/website/content/en/blog/2022-11-28-vtadmin-intro.md

 As an example, take the `/schemas` page in VTAdmin Web:
 <img src="/files/2022-11-28-vtadmin-intro/schemas.png" alt="The /schemas page in VTAdmin Web"/>

 When a user loads the `/schemas` page in the browser, VTAdmin Web makes an HTTP `GET` `/api/schema/local/commerce/corder` request to VTAdmin API.
-VTAdmin API then issues gRPC requests to the vtgates and vtctlds in the cluster to construct the list of schemas.
+VTAdmin API then issues gRPC requests to the VTGates and Vtctlds in the cluster to construct the list of schemas.
 Here's what that looks like in detail:
 <img src="/files/2022-11-28-vtadmin-intro/requests.png" alt="Lifecycle of a request to the /schemas page in VTAdmin"/>

 ### Cluster configuration and discovery